Cherries Jubilee: Celebrating 21 Years of Public Art in Sturgeon Bay

-We’re so excited to announce our 2020 Street Art Project, Cherries Jubilee!
-We’re celebrating 20 years of public art in Sturgeon Bay in the best way possible – with cherries!
+We’re excited to announce our 2021 Street Art Project will again be Cherries Jubilee!
+We’re celebrating 21 years of public art in Sturgeon Bay in the best way possible – with cherries!
 This unique collaboration of art and community has been created to beautify the streets of Sturgeon Bay until September.
 Artists from across the Midwest have been dreaming of Cherries Jubilee since January and cannot wait to show off their hard work.

 Pick up a Cherries Jubilee Walking Map at the Destination Sturgeon Bay Welcome Center or download one electronically here.
 You can explore Downtown Sturgeon Bay and the Cherries with the family or on your morning walk.